 Kayleigh S. Foster, DVM, Core Relief Veterinarian at Roo

 Practice owners who want to avoid overstretching and exhausting their current workforce frequently rely on relief professionals when running temporary special offers to bring in new patients.
-Relief veterinarian jobs should thus be on the radar of those seeking to prevent employee burnout while also expanding their practice.
+Relief veterinarian jobs should thus be on the radar of those seeking to prevent employee burnout while also expanding their practice, as well a as Employee Assistance Programs and similar measures.

 Consolidators should pay particularly close attention to relief veterinary professionals during pandemics or other high-stress periods.
 Professionals may be dealing with unusually high levels of workplace stress or disruptions to their home lives, which can in turn lead to burnout.
 As more step away for the sake of their own wellbeing, hiring a relief veterinarian will become more important to ensure the smooth running of a practice.